CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 ... /* one branch too late. */

-The author meant to mirror upstream __inet_bind()'s rule that an
+the author meant to mirror upstream __inet_bind()'s rule that an

 sk->sk_family != PF_INET6 you walk straight off the end of NULL and

-read four bytes at offset 0x4 — the sin_addr.s_addr of
+read four bytes at offset 0x4: the sin_addr.s_addr of

-the sockaddr_in that was never there.
+a sockaddr_in that was never there.

 map_addr() ten lines above does the exact same parse

-The faulting instruction
+the faulting instruction

-spells it out.
-The compiler folded
+it out. the compiler folded addr4->sin_addr.s_addr with

-absolute load from the immediate address 0x4:
+addr4 == NULL into an absolute load from the immediate address

 RIP: 0010:aa_inet_bind_perm+0x188/0x3a0